Cyprus incorporation services

 General

-• Our time to establish a new company – 5 days
+• Time to Establish a New Company: 5 days

-• Local required – No, but advisable for purposes of tax residency
+• Local Required: No, but advisable for tax residency

-• Location of meetings – Anywhere, but Cyprus advisable for purposes of tax residency
+• Location of Meetings: Anywhere, but Cyprus is advisable for tax residency

 Members